Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 * $\alpha(t) = \frac{1}{M} \sum_{i=t-M}^{t-1} r(i)$
 * $\alpha(t)  = \frac{1}{M}\sum_{i=t-M}^{t-1} w(i,t)r(i)$
 * Recognizes the fluctuation of demand and supply in the market [15].

-### Limitations

-* In practice, we don't usually meet these assumptions.
-* Can result in poor performance.

 ## Learning Algorithms